Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 If an account already exists with this email, a `ok` response will still be sent (without sending an email) to avoid creating an oracle about emails registered in the service.

-If an account creation has already been requested for an email and the email is not validated yet, a new email with a new validation code may or may not been sent depending on how long ago the previous one was sent.

-TODO: Use a Proof of work based solution (see [Anubis](https://anubis.techaro.lol/)) to protect against DOS

-To avoid DOS (Deny Of Service) attack, the server will limit the number of requests:

-- Per IP address of the client using the API
-- Per email address

 ### 4.4 - Account creation: actual creation